Credit Card Calculator

 About the Credit Card Calculator

-A credit card payoff calculator reveals the true, often shocking cost of carrying a credit card balance — showing you exactly how long it will take to pay off your debt, the total interest you will pay, and how dramatically different payment strategies change the outcome.
-Credit card debt is the most expensive mainstream form of consumer borrowing, with average APRs of 22-24% in the USA as of 2025.
-The mathematics of minimum payments are genuinely alarming: paying only the minimum on a $5,000 balance at 22% APR will take over 27 years and cost more than $9,000 in total interest on top of the original $5,000 — nearly tripling the original debt.
-Our free credit card calculator lets you compare any payment strategy side by side: minimum payment only, fixed monthly payment, paying the debt off by a target date, or applying a lump-sum extra payment.
-It calculates total interest paid, payoff date, and generates a month-by-month balance schedule for any scenario.
-Use the debt avalanche and debt snowball comparison features to determine the optimal payoff sequence when managing multiple credit card balances simultaneously.
+A credit card payoff calculator reveals the true — and often genuinely shocking — cost of carrying a credit card balance.
+It shows you exactly how long it will take to pay off your debt, the total interest you will pay, and how dramatically different payment strategies change both the timeline and total cost.
+Credit card debt is the most expensive mainstream form of consumer borrowing, with average APRs of 22-24% in the USA as of 2025, and similarly high rates in Canada and the UK.
+The mathematics of minimum payments are genuinely alarming: paying only the minimum payment on a $5,000 balance at 22% APR will take over 27 years to pay off and cost more than $9,000 in total interest on top of the original $5,000 — nearly tripling the original debt.
+Yet minimum payment traps are exactly what credit card issuers design their billing systems around, and millions of cardholders around the world fall into this trap without ever running the numbers.
+Our free credit card calculator lets you compare any payment strategy side by side: minimum payment only, a fixed monthly payment of your choosing, paying the debt off by a specific target date, or the impact of applying a lump-sum extra payment.
+It calculates total interest paid, your payoff date, and generates a month-by-month balance schedule for any scenario.
+The difference between these strategies is staggering: paying only the minimum on that $5,000 balance costs over $9,000 in interest over 27 years.
+Paying a fixed $200 per month instead pays off the same debt in 32 months with only $1,275 in total interest — a saving of over $7,700 and 25 fewer years of debt for less than $100 extra per month above the initial minimum.
+That is the power of understanding and acting on these calculations.
+The calculator also implements and compares the two primary debt payoff strategies for multiple cards: the debt avalanche method (targeting the highest interest rate first, which minimizes total interest paid) and the debt snowball method (targeting the smallest balance first, which builds psychological momentum through early wins).
+Both methods roll each paid-off balance's payment into the next target card, creating an accelerating payoff effect that can eliminate significant debt portfolios in remarkably short timeframes.

 Formula